winitzki/scall/tutorial/programming_dhall.md

 ```

 Denote `hylo unfix fix` by just `h` for brevity.
-The recursive code of `h` is just `h = fix . fmap h . unfix`.
+The recursive definition of `h` is just `h = fix . fmap h . unfix`.
-Now we expand the recursive definition of `h` three times, starting with the expression `h t0`:
+Now we expand that recursive definition  three times, starting with the expression `h t0`:

 ```haskell
 h t0